2020 Malian coup d'état: Aftermath

 President Keïta resigned around midnight, while also dissolving the government and parliament.
 "I want no blood to be spilled to keep me in power," he added.
 Five colonels appeared in the TV broadcast to the nation, led by Colonel Assimi Goïta.
 They called themselves the National Committee for the Salvation of the People.
 The bodies of four people killed by gunfire and about 15 wounded, all likely hit by stray bullets, were brought into one of the city's main hospitals, said Elhadj Djimé Kanté, a spokesman for the hospital union.
 The coup leaders denied that anyone had been killed, but soldiers were constantly firing in the air, cheered on by crowds of young people.

 Military leaders had ordered closure of all border crossings and imposed a night-time curfew.
 "As of today, 19 August 2020, all air and land borders are closed until further notice.
 A curfew is in place from 21:00 to 05:00 until further notice," Col-Major Ismaël Wagué, Deputy Chief of Staff of the Malian Air Force, said in a televised address.
 He also invited opposition groups to talks for fresh elections.

 Opposition member Mahmoud Dicko announced that he is leaving politics as a result of a meeting between him and some of the soldiers that took part in the mutiny.

 Coup leaders promised new elections within a "reasonable timeline," without specifying what that meant.

 Keïta left the country in September for medical treatment in the United Arab Emirates.
 Keïta, 75 years old, was originally hospitalised in the capital a few days before leaving.

-Experts chosen by Mali's new military leaders have proposed a two-year interim government led by a president chosen by them, despite calls by Mali's neighbors for elections within a year.
-They suggest that the soldiers behind the coup nominate the interim president and vice president and propose the interim president choose the prime minister.
+Experts chosen by Mali's new military leaders proposed a two-year interim government led by a president chosen by them, despite calls by Mali's neighbors for elections within a year.
+They suggested that the soldiers behind the coup nominate the interim president and vice president and proposed for the interim president to choose the prime minister.
 Under the draft, the president would be from the civil or military sectors.
 The nominee must be between the ages of 35 and 75 and would not be allowed to run for election at the end of the transition.
 Right after the coup, military leaders promised to reinstate a civilian government and hold elections within a relatively short timeframe.